 Studies show blindness is one of the most feared diseases, following AIDS and cancer.
 Between 80% and 90% of blindness is preventable through a combination of education and access to medical care.
 At Northern Plains Eye Foundation (NPEF), a non-profit 501(c)(3) organization based in Rapid City, South Dakota, our role, through community service outreach programs, is to protect and preserve vision, restore sight and support eye-related research to promote eye health.

-Proceeds from the benefit event will be dedicated to protecting and preserving vision and restoring sight for children and adults in need by way of NPEF’s community service program outreach in the Black Hills region.
-One key area of emphasis is children’s vision screening through the Children's Vision Screening Initiative (CVSI).
-By means of partnerships with area eye care professionals and local Lions Clubs, NPEF has brought free vision screenings to over 3,000 children across our communities since 2008.
-“Almost twelve percent of the children we screen have some type of vision problem,” said Ronda Gusinsky, NPEF’s Executive Director.
-“Oftentimes, with timely diagnosis and appropriate intervention, many children’s vision problems can be successfully treated.”
-If these problems go undetected, childhood development, learning performance, social-emotional behavior and academic achievement can be adversely affected.
+NPEF’s key area of emphasis is free vision screenings for pre-school and elementary school age children through the Children's Vision Screening Initiative (CVSI).
+By means of partnerships with area eye care professionals and local Lions Clubs, NPEF has brought free vision screenings to over 5,000 children across our communities since 2008.
+Based on data collected, twelve percent of our children have a vision problem.
+With timely diagnosis and appropriate intervention, many can be effectively treated.
+However, if undetected, childhood development, learning performance, social-emotional behavior and academic achievement become adversely affected.

 In addition to CVSI, NPEF's community outreach also includes Christmas Gift of Sight and Workplace Vision Wellness programs, as well as its Dr. Paul L. Zimmerman Memorial Scholarship.